onatkaya/EksiSUMM/README.md

 ### Try it at [Hugging Face Spaces 🤗](https://huggingface.co/spaces/mronatkaya/eksiSUMM)!

 ## Description 🧠
-Don't have time for reading all the entries in [Eksi Sozluk](http://eksisozluk.com/)?
-Then, you are at the right place!
+**Don't have time for reading all the entries in [Eksi Sozluk](http://eksisozluk.com/)?
+Then, you are at the right place!**

+Ekşi Sözlük is one of Turkey’s most popular online forums, where users can create topic-specific _titles_ and contribute via posts called _entries_.
+These titles can contain multiple pages of content (dozens, even hundreds of pages sometimes), making it time-consuming to read through.

+This project is a smart **summarization** and **sentiment analysis** tool to make the reading experience smoother, using modern language models.

 ## Installation 🔧